babu-srinivasan/amazon-transcribe-streaming-client-ts/README.md

 Transcribe streaming client utility makes it easier to test Transcribe streaming API by streaming an audio file to Transcribe service.
-Uses supported audio recording as input and writes the transcriptions to the console.
+Uses audio file (recorded in supported formats) as input and writes the transcriptions to the console.
 Supports Standard transcribe mode.

 ## How to use
 The code runs locally from your terminal command line or from cloud shell/cloud9 command line.